ouspg/CompSec/Lab4_Introduction_to_Shellcoding/README.md

 > Check from [here](https://www.win.tue.nl/~aeb/linux/hh/protection.html) for some compiler flags.

 Find a way to disable them if needed.
-The most are compiler options.
+Most are compiler options.

 More information about protections in Ubuntu (and overall) can be found [here](https://wiki.ubuntu.com/Security/Features).

 On later tasks, we try to bypass some of them: specifically mentioning not to disable them.

+**Encoding really matters in these tasks, for example Python 2 print produces *just* data, whereas Python 3 print produces *encoded string* by default.**

-### More readings for those who have interested:
+### More readings for those who are interested:

-A bit outdated but still excellent book for getting solid grasp of basics:
+A bit outdated but still an excellent book for getting a solid grasp of the basics:
 *The Shellcoder's Handbook: Discovering and Exploiting Security Holes (Chris Anley, Felix Lindner,  Gerardo Richarte and John Heasman)*

 ## Advanced tools used in this exercise

 These are recommended to use in later tasks:
 * [radare2](https://github.com/radare/radare2) - advanced disassembler and forensics tool